Agricultural/horticultural consultants advise farmers, growers and organisations on business, production and land management solutions.

 - advise on or oversee budgets, cashflow and production targets for clients

-- research factors that affect crop production, pasture growth and animal breeding
+- research and report on factors that affect crop production, pasture growth, and animal breeding

 - advise farmers and growers on fertiliser and nutrient use to improve productivity and environmental performance

-- investigate, plan and advise on methods for coping with the effects of natural disasters, such as floods, and pests and diseases.
+- investigate, plan and advise on methods for coping with the effects of pests and diseases and natural disasters such as floods

 Skills and knowledge